 What's PK's Biography?

 PK is in his thirties and married with two kids and a dog.
-He has been writing and studying finance and economics for over a decade, and started DQYDJ in 2009.
-He spends his days at Twilio, writing code and prose and working events.
+He wrote on and studied finance, investing, and economics even before starting DQYDJ in 2009.
+His day jobs is at Twilio, where he writes code and prose (and – in better times – works events).